SDGforskning/sdg-strings/SDG07_query_action_WoS.md

   (
     ("clean" OR "cleaner"
-    OR "pm2.5" OR "fine particulate matter" OR "indoor air pollution" OR "unprocessed coal" OR "kerosene"
+    OR "pm2.5" OR "fine particulate matter" OR "indoor air pollution" OR "coal" OR "kerosene"
     )
     NEAR/15
-        ("fuel$" OR "energy" OR "electricity"
+        ("fuel$" OR "energy" OR "electric*"
         OR "cooking" OR "cookstove$" OR "stove$"
         OR "lighting" OR "lamps"
         OR "heating"